Natural Sciences course outline

 Essential A Level Mathematics

-This option is intended to show how mathematical techniques can help biologists.
-Mathematical techniques include simple differential equations, coupled non-linear systems, recurrence relations, partial derivatives and compartmental analysis.
+This option is focused on showing how mathematical techniques can help biologists.
+Mathematical techniques include simple differential equations, coupled non-linear systems, matrix algebra, recurrence relations, partial derivatives and compartmental analysis.
 Probability and statistics also form part of Mathematical Biology, although no prior knowledge of either is necessary.

-You're introduced to the application of mathematical modelling in the analysis of biological systems drawn from biochemistry, animal and plant physiology, ecology and genetics.
+You're introduced to the application of mathematical modelling in the analysis of biological systems, using examples drawn from biochemistry, animal and plant physiology, ecology and genetics.

 Weekly computing practicals teach computational methods and numerical techniques, and there's extensive use of interactive computer modelling linked to lecture topics.